Optional Practical Training (OPT)

 3. Submit documentation from your academic adviser indicating the current academic status and the expected date of completion of studies.

-6. Include a copy of I-94 card (front and back)
+6. Include a copy of I-94 card (print out from online)